Because of the high incidence of road accidents, traffic offences fines are strictly enforced in Spain.

 - If the offender is under 18 years of age, either his parents, tutors, or those persons in charge of the minor guardianship, will be jointly responsible for the economic fine he is been imposed.

-If you want to dispute the charge you have been imposed with, you have 15 working days to file a written dispute before the traffic authorities..
+If you want to challenge the fine, you have 20 days to dispute it.
 You should have previously provided an address in Spain for such purposes.

 These are only general guidelines and not definitive statements of the law, all questions about the law’s applications to individual cases shall be directed to a Spanish lawyer.